-I've had a lot of jobs over the years to support my creativity.
-I calculate, I've emptied a tiny trash container into a larger trash container more than a hundred thousand times.
-I've worked as a dish washer, in retail packing and shipping and in warehouses of all kinds.
-I was once a notary, drove a forklift for a while, and I spent six months behind the drive-through window at a Wendy's, saving up to move back to San Francisco.
+I've had a lot of jobs over the years to support my creativity: dish washer, retail packing and shipping and all kinds of warehouses.
+I've driven forklifts, been a notary, and I once spent six months behind the drive-through window at a Wendy's, saving up to move back to San Francisco.

-I took a web design class once, in 1996, back when the internet promised to create an open system of free creativity and association.
-It hasn't quite worked out that way.
-I'm sick of using corporate templates, so I created this website -- this abandoned interactive TV kiosk -- as much by "hand" as possible.
+I took a web design class once, in 1996, back when the internet promised to create an open system of free association and creativity.
+Now we have a web where even personal websites all use corporate templates.
+That's why I created this website -- this abandoned interactive TV kiosk -- as much by "hand" as possible.

 This program was brought to you today by the Number Kay.